 These application areas are merely an initial subset to inspire conversations about the many needs that might benefit from lunar communication and navigation services and potential business opportunities.

-About 250 missions are forecast to launch to the Moon between 2021 and 2031, including scientific, robotic, and human crewed missions.
+More than 400 missions are forecast to launch to the Moon between 2022 and 2032, including scientific, robotic, and human crewed missions (source: NSR).
 The capabilities enabled by the Moonlight communication and navigation services as well as the diverse application areas that could be addressed exploiting these services open up opportunities for innovative business models.
 Initial ideas for use cases of lunar communication and navigation were pitched at ESA Space for Inspiration 2022 and the Agency is looking for further business ideas to help develop the lunar economy.

 What We Offer*

 For selected business ideas, we intend to offer Enabling Studies for the development and assessment of new end-to-end business concepts and lunar economy applications that benefit from Moonlight's communication or navigation services and that address the needs of potential paying customers.

 - Zero-equity funding of up to 200,000 Euro per study

 - Access to our network of partners

 - Credibility of the ESA brand

 * Subject to internal approvals, terms and conditions.

 The envisaged scope of each study will include, but is not limited to, the